gstepniewski/MPC-Studio-Mk2-Ableton-Midi-Remote-Script/docs/operation/buttons.md

 Here's a full list of buttons and their effects, grouped by action type (and if possible ordered the way they appear on the device).

 ## Jog Wheel
-There are currently 2 ways that the Jog Wheel can be used - Track Navigation and Device Navigation.
-They can be selected by using the **Track Select** and **Program Select** buttons respectively.
+There are currently 3 ways that the Jog Wheel can be used - Track Navigation, Device Navigation, and Parameter Navigation.
+They can be selected by using the **Track Select**, **Program Select**, and **Sample Select** buttons respectively.

 ### Track Navigation
 In this mode you can turn the wheel to scroll through tracks.
 This works both in Session and Arrangement views.
 If implicit record arm is enabled, it will follow the selection so that the selected track will be armed if possible.